atlassian/data-center-helm-charts/docs/PREREQUISITES.md

 1. Install tools:
    1. [Helm](https://helm.sh/docs/intro/install/)
    2. [kubectl](https://kubernetes.io/docs/tasks/tools/)
-2. Create and connect to the Kubernetes cluster of your choice, for example [Amazon EKS](/gitlab-org/charts/gitlab/-/blob/master/doc/installation/cloud/eks.md), or [Azure Kubernetes Service](/gitlab-org/charts/gitlab/-/blob/master/doc/installation/cloud/aks.md), or your custom on-premise system.
+2. Create and connect to the Kubernetes cluster of your choice, for example [Amazon EKS](https://aws.amazon.com/eks/), [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or a custom on-premise system.

    * In order to install the charts to your Kubernetes cluster, your kubernetes client config must be configured appropriately, and you must have the necessary permissions.